 I’d been wanting to try out Geocaching® for quite some time, and so this was an added bonus for me!

-You’ll spend much of this adventure in 🌲 the forest between Cluses and Châtillon-sur-Cluses (though not all; we chose a HOT day to do this adventure, and we melted on the tracks outside of the forest!) . . . and so, the children can partake in the usual forest antics: walking across logs, climbing rocks . . .
+You’ll spend much of this adventure in 🌲 the forest between Cluses and Châtillon-sur-Cluses (though not all; we chose ☀️ a really HOT day to do this adventure, and we melted on the tracks outside of the forest!) . . . and so, the children can partake in the usual forest antics: walking across logs, scrambling rocks (disclaimer: with due care) . . .

 Do be careful crossing roads, and walking alongside the road on sections of the route.
 Be careful, also, of 🚵♂️ the odd downhill biker who might zoom past!